Projects

 Aims of the Project

-I’m hoping to merge more creative digital technologies into my tactile photographic practice; effectively blending digital and physical spaces to unearth more-than-human worlds.
-This approach would allow me to develop increasingly sophisticated, multidisciplinary artworks designed to promote sustainable digital futures.
+We’re hoping to merge more creative digital technologies into our tactile photographic practice; effectively blending digital and physical spaces to unearth more-than-human worlds.
+This approach allows us to develop increasingly sophisticated, multidisciplinary artworks designed to promote sustainable digital futures.

-Longer-term, I’m keen to use my expanding ‘immersive arts’ knowledge in numerous flexible ways.
+Longer-term, we’re keen to use our expanding ‘immersive arts’ knowledge in numerous flexible ways.
 For example, by developing augmented reality, outdoor arts trails or by generating a haptic art installation that responds to real-time audience input.